redromnon/iBackep/README.md

 ### Features
 - Perform backup and restore operations (Tested on iPhone 5s)
 - Encrypt backups
-- Light and Dark themes support
+- Light and Dark themes support (Depending on the system theme)

 ### Roadmap
 - Better UI